 Austin Moore litigates high-stakes cases.
-He practices in state and federal courts across the country and regularly takes on major corporations in nationwide class actions, including in the emerging area of data breach and privacy litigation.
+He practices in state and federal courts across the country and regularly takes on major corporations in nationwide class actions.
 In 2019, Austin was one of five attorneys named among Law360’s “Rising Stars” in the field of Cybersecurity and Privacy Law, which recognizes attorneys under the age of 40 whose legal accomplishments transcend their age.

 Austin focuses his practice on three primary practice areas:

 Data Breach and Privacy Litigation.
 Austin is a national leader in data breach and privacy cases.
 He has represented consumers in many of the nation’s largest data breach class actions, including lawsuits against Target, the Home Depot, Anthem Insurance, Equifax, and Marriott.
 Austin has played key roles in these cases including leading plaintiff vetting efforts, chairing law and briefing committees, and negotiating classwide settlements.
 Austin’s recent successes include helping achieve final approval of the historic Equifax data breach settlement that includes up to $505.5 million in cash benefits and being appointed as class counsel in an “outstanding” $3.25 million settlement on behalf of optometrists who were subject to a breach by the national optometry board.